 Groundfloor

-Groundfloor is an alternative investment platform that allows you to start investing with as little as $10.
-It offers fractional real estate investments to both accredited and non-accredited investors so anyone can start growing their wealth and building a more secure financial future.
-Download the Groundfloor mobile app to start investing today.
+Groundfloor is an alternative investment platform that allows you to start investing with as little as $100.
+It offers fractional real estate investments to both accredited and non-accredited investors so anyone can start fractionally investing in real estate and earn passive income.
+Download the Groundfloor mobile app or sign up via the web to start investing today.

 Highlights